 Natural vs. Artificial Lighting

 Natural lighting, when available, offers a pleasing aesthetic that’s hard to replicate.
-You can use it as the primary source of your key light.
+You can use it as the primary source of your key light, which is the main light that impacts brightness and color temperature.

 The Role of Key, Fill, and Backlighting